nebrius/raspi-io/CONTRIBUTING.md

 ## Submitting Code

-If you would like to contribute code to Raspi-IO, that's awesome, go you!

 All code is written in ECMAScript 2015 (previously known as ECMAscript 6 or ES6).
 We use Babel to compile the code to ES5 and have a gulpfile to handle the translation.

-To build the project, first install eslint and gulp, if you have not alreadym by running ```npm install -g eslint gulp```.
+To build the project, first install gulp, if you have not already, by running ```npm install -g gulp```.
 The run ```gulp``` from the top level directory of this repository.

 The first step in the compile process lints the code to check for issues and to ensure code style conformity.
-The goal of code linting is to make the pull request process easier (and make sure that Bryan doesn't do something silly :)).
+The goal of code linting is to make the pull request process easier (and make sure that Bryan doesn't do something silly 😄).

-If you are unfamiliar with ES2015, take a look at the [ES6 Features page](http://es6-features.org/#Constants).
+If you are unfamiliar with ES2015, take a look at [Babel's Learn EES2015 page](https://babeljs.io/docs/learn-es2015/).

+## Submitting Docs

+If you would like to help create better documentation, then that is seriously awesome.
+Documentation is the heart and soul of any good open source project, and the docs for Raspi IO can always be improved.

+The documentation for this project is split between the READMEs for Raspi IO and it's dependencies, and the wiki for Raspi IO.
+If you would like to help with any of the READMEs, create a pull request and submit it!
+If you would like to edit the wiki, drop into the gitter chat, or open an issue, and we'll grant you access so you can edit the wiki.

 ## Open Open Source